 Tuition and Placement Performances

 $325 is the general tuition for the Festival.
-There is an early bird tuition of $300 (10% off) for all participants who are paid in full by April 1.
+There is an early bird tuition of $300 for all participants who are paid in full by April 1.
 A $100 non-refundable deposit is due at the time of registration.
-The remaining balance must be paid by June 1, 2012.
+The remaining balance must be paid by June 1.
 Registration can be done online or by downloading and completing a paper registration form.
+A limited number of need based scholarships may be available.
+Apply online for scholarship assistance.
 Make checks payable to The PRIZM Ensemble and mail the registration form and a check to:

 P.O.
 Box 171361

 We will have placement performances (not auditions!) on May 18 and 19 from 4:00-6:30 pm.
 There is also a highly recommended parent meeting that will be held at 5:00 on May 19.
 At this time you will be given additional information about the festival and you may ask questions about the festival, programs, necessary materials, etc.

 Each participant will be placed in 2 chamber groups based on their placement performance.
 You will be notified about your placement performance time following your completed registration.
 If you'd like the opportunity to perform with the faculty, please prepare 2 contrasting movements from a solo piece (sonata, concerto, suite, etc.) or 2 etudes of contrasting styles (one technical, one lyrical).
 All others should prepare a solo piece or etude.
 If you have a pre-formed group and all members are attending the festival, you may perform together as a group.
 We will make sure that those who have requested to be in a pre-formed group are placed accordingly.